 - Every Alteration made in the memorandum or articles of the company shall be noted in every copy of the memorandum or articles as the case may be.

-- Intimate about the conversion of the Company to all concerned persons/government authorities like Central Excise Authorities, Customs Authorities, Sales Tax Authorities, Service Tax Department, Chief Inspector of Factories, and Regional Provident Fund Commissioner etc. all the other concerned authorities about the status change.
+- Intimate about the conversion of the Company to all concerned persons/government authorities like Central Excise Authorities, Customs Authorities, Sales Tax Authorities, Service Tax Department, Chief Inspector of Factories, and Regional Provident Fund Commissioner, etc. all the other concerned authorities about the status change.

-- Make application to Income Tax Department for Arranging New Permanent Account Number (PAN) and Tax Deduction and Collection Account Number (TAN).
+- Make application to the Income Tax Department for Arranging New Permanent Account Number (PAN) and Tax Deduction and Collection Account Number (TAN).

-- Intimate all the Banks where Company is operating Bank Accounts about its conversion and file necessary applications and documents, as required by Bank, with regard to change in the name and status of Account holder.
+- Intimate all the Banks where Company is operating Bank Accounts about its conversion and file necessary applications and documents, as required by Bank, with regard to change in the name and status of the Account holder.

 - Inform all other Companies where Company has made Investments, taken loans, taken Insurance Policies, entered agreements of any kind and to all stakeholders.

-- Arrange new rubber stamps with the new name, and all the stationery with new name of the Company.
+- Arrange new rubber stamps with the new name, and all the stationery with the new name of the Company.

-Role played by Merchant Banker
+The role played by Merchant Banker

 IPO process for SME is easy in comparison of main board IPO.
 But it is still long and complicated process.
 It takes at least 4 months from the day company appoints lead manager(merchant banker).